Diffeomorphisms of the 4-sphere, Cerf theory and Montesinos twins: From loops of spheres to diffeomorphisms

-given by restricting an embedding of $S^k \times B^{m-k}$ to $S^k = S^k \times \{0\}$.
-Palais~\cite{Palais} shows that such maps are locally trivial and thus satisfy the homotopy lifting property.
+\begin{proof} Palais~\cite{Palais} shows that restriction maps such as $\mathcal{F}$ are locally trivial and thus satisfy the homotopy lifting property.
 The fiber of $\mathcal{F}$ is the space of framings of a fixed $S^k$, i.e. (up to homotopy) maps from $S^k$ to $SO(m-k)$.
-Note that the fiber over the basepoint is actually a subspace of $\mathcal{FS}^0_n(X,k)$ and thus $\pi_1$ of the fiber lands in the kernel of $\mathcal{FH}_n$.
+Note that the fiber over the basepoint is actually a subspace of $\mathcal{FS}^0_{k,n}(X)$ and thus $\pi_1$ of the fiber lands in the kernel of $\mathcal{FH}_{k,n}$.
 As a consequence, even though